 @WookieeJake, I really love Wile Hare!
 It burns really nice.
 After the char light, relight and that will be your last time.
 I like everything about this.
 Great room note, wonderful flavor, mild and the vanilla is not over powering either, very mellow.
 Definitely will be buying more.

-ghostsofpompeii -- I use an old freezer (not plugged in of coarse) as a storage cabinet.
+ghostsofpompeii-- I use an old freezer (not plugged in of coarse) as a storage cabinet.
 It has adjustable shelving, air tight, dark, and a somewhat insulated shell.
 It is in my basement and has not been used for food storage in a very long time.
 You may want to try something similar if you have a freezer or refrigerator that you are not using or if you can find one that someone is tossing away.
 Just a thought.

 Mason Jars and Humidors.
 Eventually I am going to clean out the basement and fix a little place down there for my Pipe stuff and Cigar stuff but for now it is all in my spare room and in jars and humidors.

 Again, little one cup pyrex bowls with air-tight silicone lids.
+I found them in our grocery store, Stop 'n' Shop.
+Each holds about two ounces of tobacco.

 I store m tobacco in mason jars with the labels on the top as I keep them in the box/cardboard they come in.
 I love the idea of making the pictures to put on the lids as I am in the process of making a wall hung cabinet to hold some of my tobacco I currently am smoking on and accessories.